-Act 351 of 2009 amends ACA 26-51-1501 to change the title; amends ACA 26-51-1504 to allow the Wetland and Riparian Zone Creation and Restoration Tax Credit to apply to taxable years beginning on or after January 1,1996, not to exceed \$50,000 and the Wetland and Riparian Zone Conservation Tax Credits which shall apply to taxable years beginning on or after January 1, 2009 and shall equal 50% of the fair market value of the qualified property interest, calculated to exclude any short term capital gain under 26 U.S.C.170(e)(1)(A) as in effect on January 1, 2009, not to exceed \$50,000.
-The amount of credit shall be equal to the project costs not to exceed the lesser of income tax due or \$5,000.
-An eligible donor may earn only one (1) wetland and riparian zone conservation tax credit per income tax year.
+ACA 26-51-1505 as amended to allow the Wetland and Riparian Zone Creation and Restoration Tax Credit to apply to taxable years beginning on or after January 1,1996, not to exceed \$50,000 and the Wetland and Riparian Zone Conservation Tax Credits which shall apply to taxable years beginning on or after January 1, 2009 and shall equal 50% of the fair market value of the qualified property interest donation, calculated to exclude any short term capital gain under 26 U.S.C.170(e)(1)(A) as in effect on January 1, 2009, not to exceed \$50,000.The amount of credit shall be equal to the project costs not to exceed the lesser of income tax due or \$5,000.
+An eligible donor may earn only one wetland and riparian zone conservation tax credit per income tax year.
 The availability of the tax credits shall expire on December 31st of the calendar year following the calendar year the tax credits used exceed \$500,000.
 The Act is effective for tax years beginning on or after January 1, 2009.